 Arrow Electronics (ARW) Gains But Lags Market: What You Should Know

-Coming into today, shares of the electronics maker had lost 1.37% in the past month.
-In that same time, the Computer and Technology sector lost 5.9%, while the S&P 500 lost 2.45%.
+Coming into today, shares of the electronics maker had gained 1.13% in the past month.
+In that same time, the Computer and Technology sector lost 1.7%, while the S&P 500 gained 0.88%.

 Arrow Electronics will be looking to display strength as it nears its next earnings release.
 On that day, Arrow Electronics is projected to report earnings of $4.53 per share, which would represent year-over-year growth of 59.51%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $8.67 billion, up 3.37% from the year-ago period.

 Investors might also notice recent changes to analyst estimates for Arrow Electronics.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Arrow Electronics is currently a Zacks Rank #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Arrow Electronics is holding a Zacks Rank of #1 (Strong Buy) right now.

-Digging into valuation, Arrow Electronics currently has a Forward P/E ratio of 6.82.
-Its industry sports an average Forward P/E of 7.61, so we one might conclude that Arrow Electronics is trading at a discount comparatively.
+Investors should also note Arrow Electronics's current valuation metrics, including its Forward P/E ratio of 6.85.
+For comparison, its industry has an average Forward P/E of 7.65, which means Arrow Electronics is trading at a discount to the group.

-Meanwhile, ARW's PEG ratio is currently 2.18.
+It is also worth noting that ARW currently has a PEG ratio of 2.19.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Electronics - Parts Distribution stocks are, on average, holding a PEG ratio of 1.14 based on yesterday's closing prices.
+Electronics - Parts Distribution stocks are, on average, holding a PEG ratio of 1.16 based on yesterday's closing prices.

 The Electronics - Parts Distribution industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 1, putting it in the top 1% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 1, which puts it in the top 1% of all 250+ industries.

 Click to get this free report